-There are many further education providers around the country, offering a wide variety of QQI level 5 and level 6 courses often known as Post Leaving Certificate (PLC) courses.
+Further Education can be described as education and training which occurs after second level schooling but which is not part of the third level system.
+Further education providers offer a wide variety of QQI level 5 and level 6 courses often known as Post Leaving Certificate (PLC) courses.
 Students mostly enter into these courses following the Leaving Certificate or when returning to education.
 Most courses require applicants to have five passes in the Leaving Certificate or a pass at Leaving Certificate Applied, however, mature applicants without these requirements are also considered.

 Around Spring each year, many further education colleges hold interviews for first round applicants.
 The interviews are normally conducted by members of the teaching staff who are aware that many students may not have been in an interview situation before.
 Therefore, questions are not designed to trick students and the interviewers are happy to help applicants if needed.